ajbacon/CV/README.md

 ## Hobbies

-As a county level tennis player when i was younger, I've always been an active person.
+OutAs a county level tennis player when i was younger, I've always been an active person.

 Additionally I love cooking, a good board game and before Makers I got slightly addicted to CodeWars!